Mahāsaṅghika Vinaya

 Translated by the renunciates Faxian and Buddhabhadra in Pingyang during the Eastern Jin dynasty.

 “May the noble sangha listen.
 The first month of the winter season has already passed, except for one night.
 One night and three months remain.
 Old age and death are drawing near, and the Buddha’s dhamma will extinguish.
 Venerables, to realize the path, strive single-mindedly with diligence.
 Why?
-Because the Buddhas have striven single-mindedly with diligence, they have realized unsurpassed perfect enlightenment.
-Moreover, they are helping those on the dhamma path.
+Because the Buddhas have striven single-mindedly with diligence, they’ve realized unsurpassed perfect enlightenment, let alone the other supporting path-factors.
 Those who have not yet received the full ordination have already left.
 The sangha is now in harmony.
 What are we doing first?
-(One person should answer: ‘The uposatha precepts’ recitation.)
+(One person should answer: ‘The uposatha precepts’ recitation.’)

 Some venerables have not come.
 May the bhikkhunīs convey their consent and purity.